 To be awarded the BHSc degree, students are required to complete 122 credit hours of University-level courses.

-Students enrolling in Health Sciences courses with prerequisites are required to have completed all prerequisite courses for those courses with a C or better, or have permission to enroll from the School Chair.
+prerequisites are required to have completed all prerequisite courses for those courses with a C or better, or have permission to enroll from the School Chair.

 To change BHSc majors, students must apply through Student Advising.